rishabhpoddar/agentgraph/README.md

 - `AGENT_GRAPH_OUTPUT_DIR`: The directory to save the output json files of the llm calls.
 - `AGENT_GRAPH_SAVE_OUTPUT`: Whether to save the output json files of the llm calls or not.

-**Important: We recommend that you set `AGENT_GRAPH_SAVE_OUTPUT` to `true` only in a development environment, and set it to `false` in a production environment.
+**IMPORTANT: We recommend that you set `AGENT_GRAPH_SAVE_OUTPUT` to `true` only in a development environment, and set it to `false` in a production environment.
 This is because we do not want to save output JSON files in the file system in production.
 We are working on storing the JSON files in a database instead, and when that is released, this can be enabled in production as well.
 Tool calling is not affected by this flag.**

 ### Use without tool calling